Eddyflawless/Eddyflawless/README.md

 - 👋 Hi, I’m @Eddyflawless, I'm a certified AWS Solutions Architect and software engineer 👨‍💻 who is passionate about distributed systems, cryptocurrencies, infrastructure, tooling and automation.
 - 👀 I’m interested in building cloud solutions and tools
-- 🌱 I’m currently learning Java and DevOps
+- 🌱 I’m currently learning Golang and DevOps
 - 💞️ I’m looking to collaborate on Nodejs and Go projects
 - 💬 Ask me about: tech, anime (Honestly i think Shingeki no Kyojin , Jujutsu kaisen and Demon slayer are by far the best animes produced 😅)
-- ⚡ Languages: Nodejs, Golang, Java, Php, Python
+- ⚡ Languages: Nodejs, Golang, Php, Python
 - 🔨 Technologies / tools: Ansible, Terraform, Docker, Codepipline, AWS, Cloudformation, Sentry, Slack